-Turn now to an analysis of a developed financial system, that is, the nature of a stationary distribution like D. We have so far allowed high investment returns to ensure that successful mixed-finance capitalists move up to the next wealth category.
+In the analysis so far we have implicitly allowed high investment returns to ensure that successful mixed-finance capitalists move up to the next wealth category.
 What if that were not the case?
-We turn to such a scenario in Figure 4 which depicts wealth recursion dynamics for $f_1 \leq \underline{f_1}$ (the other two cases would parallel Figures 1(b) and (c)).
+We illustrate such a scenario in Figure 4 which depicts wealth recursion dynamics for $f_1 \leq \underline{f_1}$ (the other two cases would parallel Figures 1(b) and (c)).
 It turns out that the nature of the transition dynamics does not change here although the composition of the stationary distribution does.